School Funding Task Force

 In October 2025, the Task Force identified three potential areas of focus for new legislation:

-The Task Force will continue to work with local legislators, with the goal of introducing a bill in the 2026 legislative session.
+The Task Force will continue to work with local legislators, with the goal of introducing a bill to address these issues in the future.